-While there is presently no female presence at the board or committee levels, we will seek to appoint at least one female board member by the next round of elections.
-The table below lists the number of board and committee meetings held and the level of attendance.
+While there is presently one female presence at the board or committee levels, The table below lists the number of board and committee meetings held and the level of attendance.

-Corporate Governance Body Number of Meetings Level of Attendance by Committee/Board Members
+Corporate Governance Body Number of Meetings 2021 Level of Attendance by Committee/Board Members

-Board of Directors 4 100%
+Board of Directors 7 100%

-Audit Committee 4 100%
+Audit Committee 5 100%

 Nomination & Remuneration Committee 1 100%

-Restructuring Committee 40 2 board members, 2 legal advisors, 3 financial advisors, CEO and CFO

-More details about DSI's corporate governance structure are available in the company's 2020 Corporate Governance report.
+More details about DSI's corporate governance structure are available in the company's 2021 Corporate Governance Report.